homiedopie/beberlei.de/2009/01/23/zend-form-and-the-model-yet-another-perspective-using-a-mediator.rst

 You can see the mediator tightly integrates Form and Model without both components knowing too much of each other.
-Still you can add error messages recieved from the model into the Form and redisplay it.
+Still you can add error messages received from the model into the Form and redisplay it.
 One negative point of this approach is the fact that you only have one method for accepting form data, which could result in variable checking and redispatching in the case of many different operations that can be